How to Build a Sales Process in 8 Steps (Free Template) for 2022

 Prospect: “Yes.
 At that point, we'd purchase your product.”

 Why?
 Because there’s always someone else lurking around the corner doing their own prospecting and presenting.
-If you drop the ball now, it’s more than easy for your shiny new customer to jump ship to someone else.
+If you drop the ball now, it’s easier for your shiny new customer to jump ship to someone else.

-We could schedule a call with their whole team to walk them through setting up their new sales CRM, assign them an account manager to help with any day-to-day issues they have, and even send them a thank-you gift for becoming a customer.
+Outline what this process looks like.
+It might include scheduling a team-wide call to walk them through setting up their product, assigning an account manager to help with day-to-day issues, or even sending a thank-you gift for becoming a customer.

-Entrepreneur, investor and sales coach Grant Cardone cites not following up with your customers to ask for referrals as one of the biggest missed opportunities for increasing sales with relatively low effort and time investment.
+Entrepreneur, investor, and sales coach Grant Cardone cites not following up to ask for referrals as one of the biggest missed opportunities for increasing sales.

 Cardone shares, “91% of clients say they are open to providing referrals.
 Yet, only 11% of salespeople ask for referrals.”

-That fact alone creates a massive opportunity for you to incorporate a feedback loop of requesting referrals directly into your sales process after delivering your first results.
+After delivering your first results, incorporate a feedback loop of requesting referrals directly into your sales process.